triton-inference-server/pytorch_backend/README.md

 parameters: {
 key: "INFERENCE_MODE"
     value: {
-    string_value:"true"
+    string_value: "true"
     }
 }
 ```

 * `ENABLE_NVFUSER`: Boolean flag to enable the NvFuser (CUDA Graph
 Fuser) optimization for TorchScript models.
 If not specified, the
-default pytorch fuser is used.
+default PyTorch fuser is used.
 If `ENABLE_NVFUSER` is specified, the
 `ENABLE_TENSOR_FUSER` configuration (see below) is ignored.

 Please note that in some models generated using trace in old PyTorch versions might not work